ngrok/ngrok-docs/docs/integrations/amazonsns/webhooks.md

 ## **Bonus**: Secure webhook requests {#security}

-The ngrok signature webhook verification feature allows ngrok to assert that requests from your Amazon SNS webhook are the only traffic allowed to make calls to your localhost app.
+The ngrok signature webhook verification feature allows ngrok to assert that requests from your Amazon SNS topic are the only traffic allowed to make calls to your localhost app.

 **Note:** This ngrok feature requires a Pro or Enterprise license.

 This is a quick step to add extra protection to your application.

+1. Access [Amazon Cloud Service](https://aws.amazon.com/), sign in using your Amazon account, and access the Amazon SNS **Dashboard** page.

+1. Click your topic and copy the value of the **** field.

 1. Restart your ngrok agent by running the following command:
     ```bash